sanchda/systems_experiments/evil_static_init/Readme.md

 Your library doesn't need to be referenced in the main code for initialization to occur.
 You can do tricksy things with this.

-Three examples are given here.
+Four examples are given here.
 1. Does not load the dynamic library at all, regular execution occurs (echos the prompt)
 2. Build-time dependency.
 Static initialization occurs at application startup.
 3. Dynamic-link dependency.
 Static initialization occurs at `dlopen()`.